-Unlike circumstantial evidence, a jury does not have to make inferences with direct evidence.
+Unlike circumstantial proof, a jury does not have to make reasonable inferences with direct proof.
 They can conclude a key fact happened simply by believing the witness.

 Example 1: A witness testifies that it was raining outside.
-This is direct evidence to show that it was raining.
+This personal knowledge is direct proof to show that it was raining.

 3. Can a person be convicted with just circumstantial evidence?

-In fact, this evidence is not considered to be inherently less reliable than direct evidence.
-Just like direct evidence, a prosecutor can use the former to prove or disprove:
+In fact, this proof is not considered to be inherently less reliable than direct proof.
+Just like direct proof, a prosecutor can use the former to prove or disprove: